 The “COVID-19 Regulatory Relief and Work from Home Safety Act” was included in a massive appropriations bill signed into law by President Trump on December 27, 2020.
 It incorporates all provisions included in the Safer Occupancy Furniture Flammability Act (SOFFA) drafted by AHFA in 2017.

-In October 2015, AHFA formally petitioned the U.S. Consumer Product Safety Commission to adopt the performance standards and test methods prescribed by California’s revised flammability standard, Technical Bulletin 117-2013, as a national, mandatory flammability standard for residential furniture.
+The new legislation was sponsored by Senator Roger Wicker (R-MS).
+It requires the U.S. Consumer Product Safety Commission (CPSC) to adopt California’s Technical Bulletin 117-2013 as a federal flammability standard for residential upholstered furniture.

-The agency evaluated the prospective benefits and costs of adopting the measure but, in September 2016, announced it would pursue “alternative approaches that address the hazard through a combination of research, education and outreach, and voluntary standards efforts.”
-However, no alternative approaches to the TB 117-2013 standard have been proposed by the Commission.
+The CPSC evaluated the prospective costs and benefits of TB 117-2013 but, in September 2016, announced it would instead pursue “alternative approaches that address the hazard through a combination of research, education and outreach, and voluntary standards efforts.”
+But no alternative approaches to the TB 117-2013 standard were ever proposed by the Commission.

-AHFA subsequently developed the Safer Occupancy Furniture Flammability Act (SOFFA), legislation that would end the CPSC’s 40-year stalemate over upholstered furniture flammability by mandating adoption of TB 117-2013.
+AHFA subsequently developed the Safer Occupancy Furniture Flammability Act, legislation that would end the CPSC’s 40-year stalemate over upholstered furniture flammability by mandating adoption of California’s TB 117-2013 standard.